 Tomatoes don’t produce a healthy harvest if they don’t get the basic nutrients NPK (nitrogen, phosphorus, and potassium) accurately on time.

-- And, for producing healthy fruits and develop diseases resistant capacity they need potassium in different growth stages of tomato plants.
+- And for producing healthy fruits and developing disease-resistant capacity, they need potassium in different growth stages of tomato plants.

-Besides, tomatoes don’t grow well in alkaline soil as well as when the soil pH level get down below 6.0.
-Somewhat, they prefer slightly acidic soil and perform better when their soil pH level stay in-between 6.0 to 6.8 according to soil pH scale.
+Besides, tomatoes don’t grow well in alkaline soil as well as when the soil pH level gets down below 6.0.
+Somewhat they prefer slightly acidic soil and perform better when their soil pH level stays in-between 6.0 to 6.8, according to the soil pH scale.

 c- Poor soil amendment:

 Tomatoes perform well in loam or sandy loam soil.
-But it is quite impossible to get a perfect quality soil for your tomato plants all the time.
-Most of the times you need to amend your soil for growing tomatoes.
+But it is quite impossible to get perfect quality soil for your tomato plants all the time.
+Most of the time, you need to amend your soil to grow tomatoes.

-If you don’t amend your soil before growing tomatoes it may create drainage problem, soil aerating system problem and encourage soil-borne diseases.
+If you don’t amend your soil before growing tomatoes, it may create drainage problems, soil aerating system problems, and encourage soil-borne diseases.

 02- Tomato environmental problems

-You can’t control all the environmental hazardous you face during the growing season.
-But some precaution can reduce the risk of spreading tomato diseases and other problems.
+You can’t control all the environmental hazards you face during the growing season.
+But some precautions can reduce the risk of spreading tomato diseases and other problems.

 a- Heavy rain: